groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/system-requirements.md

 ---
 {{< alert style="info" >}}

-GroupDocs.Viewer for .NET does not require any external software to be installed such as Microsoft Word, Microsoft Excel or Microsoft PowerPoint.
+GroupDocs.Viewer for .NET (including GroupDocs.Viewer.CrossPlatform) does not require any external software to be installed such as Microsoft Word, Microsoft Excel or Microsoft PowerPoint.
 To install GroupDocs.Viewer for .NET just follow one of the ways as described in the [Installation]({{< ref "installation" >}}) section.

 {{< /alert >}}